MercuryWorkshop/wisp-server-python/README.md

 # Python Wisp Server

 This is an implementation of a [Wisp](https://github.com/MercuryWorkshop/wisp-protocol) server, written in Python.
-It follows the Wisp spec completely, except that it lacks the optional UDP support.
+It follows the Wisp spec completely, including support for UDP connections.

 ## Running the Server:
 Clone this repository and cd into it, then run the following commands to install the needed dependencies.